mittsq/dodgypilot/readme.md

 Dodgypilot is a dodgy fork of comma.ai's openpilot, with forward collision warning disabled, and panda safety altered.
 Do not enable uploader while using this fork, otherwise your device will be banned.

 ## General information
-Fork should only be used on Toyota/Lexus vehicles as there are stock features being replaced with vehicle specific features.
+This fork has a vehicle whitelist, and will only run on a Toyota/Lexus vehicle.

 *Please use the precompiled branch "release2-staging", this branch has been tested to function in normal circumstances.*